Welcome to NoodleSync

 Daily Task Review

-A brief daily check-in: your tasks, what needs attention today, and anything time-sensitive from your brain.
+A brief daily check-in: your tasks and what needs attention today.
 Useful if you want Claude to act as a daily assistant, not just a knowledge system.

 Daily at a time you choose